 |---|---|

-| Near-zero moisture absorption (<0.01%) — dimensions stable in wet, submerged, and washdown environments | Lower stiffness and tensile strength than Delrin, Nylon 6/6, and metals — not suitable for high-load structural applications |
+| Near-zero moisture absorption (<0.01%) — dimensions stable in wet, submerged, and washdown environments; no tolerance allowance for moisture uptake required, unlike nylon | Lower stiffness and tensile strength than Delrin, Nylon 6/6, and metals — not suitable for high-load structural applications |

-| Excellent chemical resistance to acids, alkalis, salts, solvents, and cleaning agents | High CTE (100–200 × 10⁻⁶/°C) — tight tolerances require staged roughing-and-finishing strategy |
+| Excellent chemical resistance — resistant to acids, alkalis, salts, solvents, and industrial cleaning agents at room temperature; suitable for direct contact with process fluids without degradation | High CTE (100–200 × 10⁻⁶/°C) — tight tolerances require a controlled staged machining sequence; see Tolerances section |

-| Good impact toughness — resists brittle fracture under shock and handling loads | Poor adhesive bondability — mechanical fastening or welding required |
+| Good impact toughness — resists brittle fracture under shock and handling loads; suitable for guards, bumpers, and components exposed to incidental impact in service | Poor adhesive bondability — HDPE's non-polar surface does not bond reliably with standard structural adhesives; mechanical fastening or plastic welding required |

-| Machines efficiently with standard carbide tooling; low tool wear across all three grades | Prone to creep under sustained compressive load — not suitable for long-term press-fit or heavily loaded bearing applications |
+| Excellent electrical insulator — dielectric strength 18–20 kV/mm, stable in wet and chemically aggressive environments; suitable for enclosures, terminal housings, cable guides, and separator plates | Prone to creep under sustained compressive load — not suitable for long-term press-fit or heavily loaded bearing applications |

-| Lowest material cost in the engineering plastic group | UV degradation on natural (white) grades — specify black UV-stabilised for outdoor or prolonged UV exposure |
+UV degradation on natural (white/off-white) grades — specify black UV-stabilised stock for outdoor or prolonged UV-exposed applications

 HDPE Compared with Other Engineering Plastics